 It’s all about data and analytics.

 IoT is not just about connectivity.
-It’s all about the data and the new uses cases and applications this will bring, be they the Bamboo Solutions options on the market or other provider’s solutions.
 The power of IoT comes from how all these objects are connected and the analytics they provide.
 New analytics lead to new use cases that will lead to revolutionary ideas enhancing the way we live our lives.
 Sensors are not just put on machines and objects but also on living things.
 Have you heard of the connected cow?
 Maybe we should start calling this “cow computing” instead of “cloud computing”.
-An agricultural firm called Chitale Group are using IoT technologies to keep tabs on herds to monitor their thirst.
+An agricultural firm called Chitale Group is using IoT technologies to keep tabs on herds to monitor their thirst.

 These types of new solutions will formulate a new type of culture, intertwining a variety of connected objects bringing a dramatic shift to how we interact with our surroundings.
 This new type of connectivity will undoubtedly formulate how we live and form the base of a new culture of connectivity and communication.